nodejs/node/doc/api/events.markdown

 Note that once an event has been emitted, all listeners attached to it at the time of emitting will be called in order.
-This implies that any `removeListener` call *after* emitting and *before* the last listener finishes execution will not affect the current listener array.
+This implies that any `removeListener` call *after* emitting and *before* the last listener finishes execution will not affect that `emit()`.
 Subsequent events will behave as expected.

 ```js
 const myEmitter = new MyEmitter();